 5. Use Your Personal Goal Setting Worksheet to Take Action

 Once you have found and chosen your goal, like running the XX Marathon in 6 months from now, then your success will consist of, how effective you can stay focused on the goal.
-An important concept in this context is strength of character, which arises out of your internal dialogue:
+An important concept in this context is the strength of character, which arises out of your internal dialogue:

 – Be aware of your thoughts, because they become to words.